OnTheLine/otl-chart-holc-fha/README.md

 # otl-chart-holc-fha

-Chartjs line chart on HOLC and FHA funds 1933-48 for On The Line book http://onthline.trincoll.edu
+Chart.js line chart on HOLC and FHA funds 1933-48 for On The Line book http://onthline.trincoll.edu.
 Developed by Ilya Ilyankou and Jack Dougherty

 ## View online
 https://ontheline.github.io/otl-chart-holc-fha/

 ## Sources